mveele/SQL_join_comms/README.md

-Three tables are used in notebook named: names, transactions, dob
+Three tables are used in the notebook named: names, transactions, dob

-<b> Table : Names </b>
+<b> Table: Names </b>

 	id	name